-Executive Health Programs in Atlanta: Emory Healthcare vs. PartnerMD
+Executive Physicals in Atlanta, GA: Emory Healthcare vs. PartnerMD

-We recognize that many of the questions we get from companies choosing executive health programs have to do with the similarities and differences between the two programs.
+Regardless of your company’s situation, you’re looking for information comparing your options.
+That’s what we’re here to do.
 We want to provide a comprehensive view of both programs so that your company can make a confident choice.

 Of course, we know our product best.
 But we do want to be clear: people choose Emory because they are also good at what they do.
-As the biggest name in healthcare in Atlanta, people are comfortable with them.
 They have excellent doctors.
 And with so many specialists and outpatient facilities, many people have most of their healthcare provided by Emory.

-But you may still end up picking Emory, and that’s ok.
-We want to provide you with the best information possible so you can select the best executive health program for your company.
+We want to provide you with the best information possible so you can select the best executive physical program in Atlanta for your company.

 We know what is similar and what is different between our programs.
 The similarities are the easy part – there are three.

 - Both programs offer similar standardized tests and screenings you can find in just about any executive physical.

 - Both programs offer convenience from a scheduling perspective.
 Emory’s executive physical exams last a half day.
 At PartnerMD, we also offer a half-day physical, as well as a more comprehensive 8-hr physical.